 THE FIRST STEP WAS TO GATHER ALL THE INFORMATION ON THEIR EXISTING POLICIES.

-This was easily done simply by getting John and Mary to sign a letter of authority which allowed Summit L&P to request policy information directly from the life companies.
+This was easily done simply by getting John and Mary to sign a letter of authority which allowed Summit Financial Planning to request policy information directly from the life companies.
 We were able to ascertain very quickly which of these existing policies were worth keeping and which needed to be reviewed and replaced.

 After analysing what John and Mary were looking to achieve and taking into account the existing policies they had in place, we were able to advise them of the following: